eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To host**: means to arrange and lead an event, meeting, or activity.
 For example: `Our team will host the next client presentation on Monday`. –> This means the team will organize and present the session.

 - **To clash**: means to happen at the same time as something else, making it difficult to do both.
 For example: `My dentist appointment clashed with our team meeting`. –> This means the person had two events at the same time and couldn't attend both.

+- **To set something up**: means to arrange, organize, or prepare something so it's ready to be used.
+For example: `Ee need to set up the room before the meeting starts`. –> This means making the room ready with what's needed for the meeting.

 ---